 So did any parents take the bait?

 Yes, a handful of babies were indeed named Iuma in 2000.
-Enough baby girls got the name, in fact, that the music site’s acronym became a one-hit wonder on the Social Security Administration’s baby name list that year:
+Enough baby girls got the name, in fact, that the music site’s acronym appeared for the first and only time in the U.S. baby name data that year:

 - 2002: unlisted